AdobeDocs/campaign.en/help/v8/send/email.md

 Campaign offers several ways to test and validate your emails before sending them to your audiences.

-:[!DNL :arrow_upper_right:]: [Apply best practices listed in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/delivery-bestpractices/check-before-sending.html)
+[!DNL :arrow_upper_right:] [Apply best practices listed in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/delivery-bestpractices/check-before-sending.html)

 You can: